cosibot/cosibot-international/bot/languages/en/data/nlu.md

 ## intent:covid_sex
 - But does covid 19 transmit through sex?
+- I said if have sex with someone that have corona virus will I contact it
+- If I have sex with someone that have corona virus will I contact it
+- If I have sex with someone that have will I contact it
 - Can It also transmit through sex?
 - Can Tue virus be transmitted during sex inter course
 - Can covid-19 be transferred through sex